Health Education

 Heart Health Month

-By Tina Opelt, APNP, FNP-BC, Family Nurse Practitioner February is known for Valentine’s Day and, more importantly, for American Heart Health month—a timely reminder that the best valentine you can give yourself is a healthy heart.
-Heart disease, which includes heart attack and heart failure, remains the leading cause of…
+Health Matters Monthly Column // February 2026 By Tina Opelt, APNP, FNP-BC, Family Nurse Practitioner February is known for Valentine’s Day and, more importantly, for American Heart Health month—a timely reminder that the best valentine you can give yourself is a healthy heart.
+Heart disease, which includes heart attack and…

 Read more